woleet/woleet-weblibs/README.md

     - `missing_woleet_hash_dependency`: woleet-hashfile.js was not found.
     - `target_hash_mismatch`: the receipt's target hash is not equal to `hash` or to the `file` hash.
     - `transaction_not_found`: the receipt's Bitcoin transaction cannot be found.
+    - `invalid_receipt_signature`: the receipt's signature is not valid.
     - `opReturn_mismatches_merkleRoot`: the Bitcoin transaction's OP_RETURN mismatches the receipt's Merkle root.

 ### <a name="hashfile"></a>Compute the SHA256 hash of a file